pingidentity/pingidentity-devops-getting-started/docs/buildLocal.md

 ## Retagging Local Image

-If you wish to change the tag of the create image and push to your own registry, use the following command.
+You can change the tag of the created image and push to your own registry, by using the following command.

 Command Syntax